Yourtown Winner Sold Properties: Market Performance & Tax Implications

 Insider Tips: Making the Most of a Yourtown Prize Home Sale

-Consider your tax timing.
-If you control the sale date, close in a financial year where your other income is lower, reducing the marginal tax rate applied to the CGT.
-A self-employed winner with variable income can strategically time sales to align with low-income years.
+Think about your tax timing.
+If you control when you sell, close in a year when your other income is lower.
+This reduces your tax rate on the gain.
+Self-employed winners can time sales to match low-income years.

-Hire a tax accountant before settlement, not after.
-Early planning identifies strategies (splitting ownership, timing, negative gearing for rentals) that can save thousands.
-Post-sale accounting is damage control; pre-sale planning is wealth optimisation.
+Hire a tax accountant before settlement.
+Do not wait until after.
+Early planning finds strategies that save money.
+These include splitting ownership and timing sales.
+Post-sale accounting is damage control.
+Pre-sale planning builds wealth.

 Responsible Gambling Notice

-Lottery tickets are a form of gambling.
+Lottery tickets are gambling.
 Play responsibly.
-If gambling is affecting your wellbeing, contact the National Gambling Helpline on 1800 858 858 (24/7, free, confidential).
-For online support, visit Gambling Help Online.
+If gambling hurts you, call the National Gambling Helpline.
+Phone 1800 858 858 (24/7, free, private).
+Visit Gambling Help Online for help online.

 Final Takeaways: Yourtown Prize Homes and Long-Term Wealth